 - 8.1.
-A Company should make a public statement of the No company's remuneration policy (hereinafter remuneration statement) which should be clear and easily understandable.
+A Company should make a public statement of the No company's remuneration policy (hereinafter the remuneration statement) which should be clear and easily understandable.
 This remuneration statement should be published as a part of the company's annual statement as well as posted on the company's website. - 8.2.
 Remuneration statement should mainly focus on directors' remuneration policy for the following year and, if appropriate, the subsequent years.
 The statement should contain a summary of the implementation of the remuneration policy in the previous financial year.
 Special attention should be given to any significant changes in company's remuneration policy as compared to the previous financial year. - 8.3.
-Remuneration statement should leastwise include the following information: - 1) explanation of the relative importance of the variable and non-variable components of directors' remuneration; - 2) sufficient information on performance criteria that entitles directors to share options, shares or variable components of remuneration; - 3) an explanation how the choice of performance criteria contributes to the long-term interests of the company; - 4) an explanation of the methods, applied in order to determine whether performance criteria have been fulfilled; - 5) sufficient information on deferment periods with regard to variable components of remuneration; - 6) sufficient information on the linkage between the remuneration and performance; - 7) the main parameters and rationale for any annual bonus scheme and any other non-cash benefits; - 8) sufficient information on the policy regarding termination payments; - 9) sufficient information with regard to vesting periods for share-based remuneration, as referred to in point 8.13 of this Code: - 10) sufficient information on the policy regarding retention of shares after vesting, as referred to in point 8.15 of this - 11) sufficient information on the composition of peer groups of companies the remuneration policy of which has been examined in relation to the establishment of the remuneration policy of the company concerned;
+Remuneration statement should leastwise include the following information: - 1) explanation of the relative importance of the variable and non-variable components of directors' remuneration; - 2) sufficient information on performance criteria that entitles directors to share options, shares or variable components of remuneration; - 3) an explanation how the choice of performance criteria contributes to the long-term interests of the company;